 This type of treatment is instead based on concepts of metaphysical or spiritual energy.
 A Reiki practitioner focuses their mind (rather than their hands) on connecting with your mental energy.

-This kind of treatment can be both immensley relaxing and also deeply penetrating.
-Find out more about Japanese Ashiatsu massage in our related artcile.
+Find out more about Japanese Ashiatsu massage in our dedicated article.

 The oldest form of Japanese massage, this type of therapy was traditionally performed by blind therapists in ancient Japan and developed from one of the most popular types of Asian massage, the Chinese technique of Tui Na.

-Japanese Anma is a pretty intensive form of massage.
 Therapists often use their knuckles and elbows to apply firm and intense pressure to various parts of the body.
 They focus pressure along the meridian lines as well as briskly kneading and actively tapping the body to encourage increased blood circulation.
-This is a type of Japanese massage therapy which is not for the feint hearted and is definitely not relaxing.

 Nowadays, Anma has by and large been replaced by its successor Shiatsu, which is based on the same principles but far less intensive and a more relaxing experience whilst still penetrating tight muscles.

-If you are interested in booking an Anma massage in London, you should browse through therapist profiles and find a therapist who is described as offering Shiatsu and intensive Deep Tissue massage.
-When your mobile masseuse arrives, ask her to combine the two styles and if she speaks Japanese, tell her that you are interested in getting a “按摩“ style massage treatment.
+If you want an Anma massage in London, choose a therapist who does Shiatsu and Deep Tissue massage.
+When your therapist arrives, ask her to combine the two styles.
+If she speaks Japanese, say you want a “按摩“ style massage treatment!